-The bill appears to have a significant negative fiscal impact for the department.
-DACS estimates \$64,499 in recurring funds and \$3,999 in nonrecurring funds for 1 OPS and associated expenses to implement the program.17
+The bill appears to have a significant negative fiscal impact on DACS.
+DACS estimates \$64,499 in recurring funds and \$3,999 in nonrecurring funds for 1 OPS and associated expenses will be needed to implement the program.17

-The department is required to adopt rules, which can be absorbed within existing resources.
+DACS is required to adopt rules, which can be absorbed within existing resources.